brandenbbb/uwhd/README.md

     removed diagnostics mode
     h key on keyboard hides host mode GUI

 APRIL 19:
     xbox 360 USB gamepad controls now working if USE_GAMEPAD enabled.
 FPS style controls also...be sure to compile as release as the framerate performance drastically increases

-APRIL 14:
+SWITCH MODES
-    added switch in ofApp.h - simply comment / uncomment to enable which mode you want to use:
+    in ofApp.h, comment out any of the following to enable various modes / or for debugging

     USE_KINECT
         if both this and USE_TWO_KINECTS are commented out, it will disable all Kinect stuff for debugging purposes

     USE_TWO_KINECTS
         use two kinect point clouds

     USE_GAMEPAD
         use Xbox360 gamepad
         *REQUIRES XBOX 360 controller driver to be installed which is in the root folder

     USE_PHOTOBOOTH
         enable photobooth mode with 2D backgrounds and peasy camera instead of FPS camera

     USE_HOSTMODE
         enable live host mode

 KEYBOARD CONTROLS!